teancom/codex/INTRO.md

 ### Infrastructure Guides

-There are guides for each major Infrastructure (AWS, Azure, OpenStack, vSphere), etc. that are usable for people who are either Stark & Wayne employees, clients of Stark & Wayne, or interested parties.
+There are guides for each major Infrastructure (AWS, Azure, Google Compute Engine, OpenStack, vSphere), etc. that are usable for people who are either Stark & Wayne employees, clients of Stark & Wayne, or interested parties.

 ### Updates